Dr Ann Hardy

 Biography

-Ann Hardy is Historian, Living Histories Co-ordinator at the GLAMx Living Histories Digitisation Lab in Cultural Collections, Auchmuty Library.
-She co-ordinates Work Integrated Learning (WIL) students on placement in the GLAMx Lab (Galleries, Libraries, Archives & Museums).
-Projects undertaken in the Lab have a multidisciplinary focus, the most recent project is the Deep Time project.
+Ann is the Co-ordinator of the GLAMx Living Histories Digitisation Lab in Special Collections, Auchmuty Library, supervising Work Integrated Learning (WIL) students on placement in the GLAMx Lab (Galleries, Libraries, Archives & Museums).

-She has a strong commitment to historical and archival research of the Hunter region, collaborating with communities and cultural groups to develop new knowledge.
+Ann has a strong commitment to historical and archival research of the Hunter region, collaborating with communities and cultural groups to develop new knowledge.
 Her key research areas are Newcastle's 'Coal River', Australian 'asylums', health history, Indigenous histories, and interested in the association between cultural heritage and well-being.
 Ann continues her current research interests in the association of historical research, archival sources and new digital media, collaborating with other academics to write journal articles, book chapters and present at conferences.

 Research Expertise